 Essex Highways / Ringway Jacobs have been responsible for delivering all non-HE highway schemes in Essex since April 2012.

 All schemes are run to tight budgets and timing constraints and this programme would be managed in the same way.
-Since 2014, Essex County Council has delivered, or is in the process of delivering, nearly £140m of transport improvement schemes through SELEP LGF funding.

-As a demonstration of prior experience at delivering programmes such as this, the following schemes are operational and were delivered on programme and to budget:
+Essex County Council has, or is, in the process of delivering £50m of transport improvement schemes through Pinch Point, SELEP LGF and LSTF funding.
+The majority of the following schemes are operational and were delivered on programme and to budget:

+- Mill Yard, Chelmsford £2.9m

-- A414 Maldon to Chelmsford RBS
+- A414 Maldon to Chelmsford £4.0m

+- A414 Harlow Pinch Point Package £15.1m

-- Colchester Integrated Transport Package (ITP)
+- Colchester Integrated Transport Package (ITP) £12.7m

+- A127 Resilience Package £5.1m

-- Colchester LSTF
+- Colchester LSTF £2.0m

-- Colchester Town Centre
+- Colchester Town Centre £5.0m

-- South-East LSTF
+- South-East LSTF £5.0m

-- · Colchester Park and Ride
+- Colchester Park and Ride £7.19m

-- Basildon ITP
+- Basildon ITP (phase 1) £2.05m

-- Mill Yard, Chelmsford

-- Chelmsford to Braintree RBS

-- A127 Resilience Package

-- Colchester to Clacton RBS

-- Basildon Flagship Cycle Route (Basildon ITP3)

-- A414 Harlow Pinch Point Package

-Originally Approved at the November 2017 Accountability Board:

-• M11 J8

-Approved at the February 2018 Accountability Board:

-- Chelmsford City Growth under construction - · Gilden Way Upgrading

-Approved at the February 2019 Accountability Board:

-• Fairglen Link Road and Slip Road

 6.7.
 Assurance S151 Officer confirmation that adequate assurance systems are in place to be provided along with financial performance over 3 years.
 6.8.
-Equalities Impact Assessment See Appendix J. 6.9.
-Monitoring and evaluation A detailed monitoring and evaluation plan will be developed as part of standard business case development to confirm the principal benefits of the scheme.
+Equalities See Appendix H. Impact Assessment 6.9.
+Monitoring and A Benefits Realisation Plan will be developed as part of further business case evaluation development to confirm the principal benefits of the scheme.
 Lessons learned from prior projects are automatically fed through to new projects on inception.
-A requirement of the SELEP Assurance Framework is that each scheme will have an evaluation plan produced prior to final approval, independently reviewed, and monitored in accordance with this plan.
+Projecto and amountained, for an august of the projecto of t A requirement of the SELEP Assurance Framework is that each scheme will have an evaluation plan produced prior to final approval, independently reviewed, and monitored in accordance with this plan.
 This monitoring will be done according to government guidance and will, where appropriate, include 1 and 5 year reports.
 A monitoring and evaluation plan for the scheme will be developed as an output of the full business case work.
 The plan would be informed by the quantitative and qualitative analysis undertaken for the key performance metrics and wider benefits anticipated.
 ECC is mindful of the need to review and monitor highway network performance at various stages of scheme implementation to manage and minimise any potential negative scheme impacts.
 A process of monitoring and evaluation will be implemented to support and inform ongoing wider monitoring activities that are in place, utilising where possible survey data which is already collected.
-Surveys will need to capture volumes, patterns of movement and journey times for all modes of transport including private vehicles, public transport, and non-motorised users.
-Traffic volumes, speeds and journey times will be monitored at key locations within the area affected by the scheme.
+Surveye will need to conture volumes, notterns of movement and journey times for all Surveys will need to capture volumes, patterns of movement and journey times for all modes of transport including private vehicles, public transport, and non-motorised users.
+Traffic volumes, speeds and journey times will be monitored at key locations within the area affected by the scheme. area arrested by the somethe.
 Road safety impacts will be monitored as part of routine county-wide annual monitoring programmes to verify future accident incidences, numbers and locations.
 The process evaluation will be ongoing throughout the life of the project and will be managed by the Project Executives and reported through the Project Board.
 Lessons learned as part of the development of the scheme will be reported.
 Process Evaluation Monitoring reports will be produced at key milestones.
 Impact Evaluation Reports will be produced in line with key scheme progression and delivery milestones.
 The management of risk in delivering to the monitoring and evaluation requirements will also been taken into account and mitigation measures set out in the risk register.
-6.10.
+6.10 .
 Post completion The scheme will remain in the control of ECC.